kelseymok/nomnom/workshops/brotzeit.md

 | 1 tbsp (14 g) | 2 tbsp (28 g) | Olive Oil |
 | 250 ml | 500 ml | Water |

-*this requires two baking pans
+*this requires two baking trays or baking in batches

 ## Curry Date Dip
 Described as "crack-dip" in my friend-circle.
 It's addictive and you won't have any leftovers.